To learn more, check out Going Live on Duda University.

 Your site's domain is like its street address; it lets other people find it.
 Setting up your site domain is very important as it allows people to visit your sites.
 While our site builder does not host your domains, you can purchase a domain and connect it to your published site by creating a CNAME and two A records in your DNS settings.

-Taking your site live requires publishing your site, setting up your domain in Duda, and setting up your domain through your domain host.
+Taking your site live requires publishing your site, setting up your domain, and setting up your domain through your domain host.

 Publish a Site